Facebook_off Twitter_off Pinterest Youtube_off Emailnewsletter

 Possible Outcomes: Severely sick.
 May require hospitalization.

 Action: Take your pet to the vet if symptoms are not abating or large quantity of nuts is consumed.
 Dogs are typically treated symptomatically and recover uneventfully within 1 to 2 days.
-In-hospital supportive care may be recommend for dogs that become very sick.
+In-hospital supportive care may be recommended for dogs that become very sick.